nus-cs2103-AY2122S2/tp/docs/UserGuide.md

 :bulb: **Tip:**<br>

 1. You are able to add optional tags with no restrictions using the `t/` prefix.<br>
-2. Additions can be reversed with the `undo` feature.
+2. Additions can be reversed with the `undo` feature (explained in section 3.5).

 </div>

 ### 3.3.
-Editing an existing contact
+Editing an existing contact: Student's information changed?
-Edit a contact at a specific index.
+You can edit the information of a particular student with the edit feature.

 Format: `edit INDEX n/NAME ...`
 * Edits an existing student's information found in Tracey.
 The student is referred to by an index, displayed beside his/her name in the student list.